 About Pat

-Pat Wertheim has been impacting forensic science and the use of fingerprints in law enforcement spanning six decades.
-He has trained thousands of latent print examiners for hundreds of criminal justice agencies around the world on best practices in latent print comparison and ethical use of evidence.
+Pat Wertheim (March 23, 1948 - March 1, 2025) spent his life's work impacting forensic science and the use of fingerprints in law enforcement spanning six decades.
+He trained thousands of latent print examiners for hundreds of criminal justice agencies around the world on best practices in latent print comparison and ethical use of evidence.

 My greatest satisfaction...